 b) Cultivating and maintaining a panel of key banks to support our long term growth;

 c) Establishing alternative source of fund.
 In this respect, PLife REIT, through its wholly-owned subsidiary, Parkway Life MTN Pte Ltd (the “MTN Issuer”), put in place a S$500 million Multicurrency Debt Issuance Programme to provide PLife REIT with the flexibility to tap various types of capital market products including issuance of perpetual securities when needed.
 On 6 December 2022, the Group issued a 6-year JPY5.0 billion and a maiden 7-year JPY6.04 billion fixed rate notes to pre-emptively refinance existing fixed rate notes due in 2023 and term out the JPY short-term loans drawn down for acquisition financing.
-As at 31 March 2022, there were three series of outstanding unsecured fixed rate notes amounted to JPY11.8 billion (approximately S$131.6 million) issued under the Debt Issuance Programme, which diversified PLife REIT’s funding sources.
+As at 31 December 2022, there were five series of outstanding unsecured fixed rate notes amounted to JPY19.4 billion (approximately S$201.77 million) issued under the Debt Issuance Programme, which diversified PLife REIT’s funding sources.

 PLife REIT adopts prudent financial risk management to manage the exposure to interest rate risk and foreign currency risk.
 Our policy is to hedge at least 50% (up to 100%) of all financial risks.